 Trademark law is interesting because it often requires law and regulation interpretation.
 This branch of law needs lots of document preparation.
 Good communication skills, both oral and verbal, are also essential.

-IP law is a diverse field that offers those specializing in it the chance to work with many types of businesses, sportsmen, artists, writers, etc. There are also possibilities to work in various capacities, including on retainer, freelance, or full-time.
+IP lawyers operate in a diverse field and work with many types of businesses, sportsmen, artists, writers, etc. There are also possibilities to work in various capacities, including on retainer, freelance, or full-time.

 Education of a trademark lawyer